 They closely monitor the humidity and temperature in the storage environment of their goods before shipping to maintain integrity.
 They also profess to develop their products with the aim of enhancing the wellbeing and vitality of their customers, without breaking the bank.

-Company produces quick and to to the point promo videos - I love those.
+The company produces quick and to the point promo videos - I love those.

 While a sweeping generalization for sure, Country Farms is motivated by the statistic that only one in ten of us consumes the USDA-recommended amount of fruits and vegetables.

 In addition to vegetables and fruit, it contains probiotics, and not only the green super foods, but the reds as well.

 These are blended in optimal composition for maximum health benefits.
 They are low in calories, but boost energy, increase immune system health, and leave you feeling full.

 All of this is on top of aiding in digestion.
 There are two types to choose from for getting your greens groove on: drink mix and vegan capsules.

 Whether you like a glass of juice, a smoothie, or washing your vitamins down with a quick glass of water in the morning, you won't be disappointed with taste or flavor.